Sanctuary of Hercules Victor (Tivoli): Rise and fall

-The site
+Layout

 The sanctuary has many affinities with the nearby contemporary sanctuary of Fortuna Primigenia in Palestrina, with its theatre set on the hill dominated by the sacred square, even if it differs in the size of the temenos, the location of the auditorium of the theatre, the double portico and the presence of the via tecta.

 Like other sanctuaries, it was divided into 3 main parts: a theatre, a temple and a large colonnaded courtyard.
 Also it was structured into two main levels: the underground one, on which the via Tiburtina passed, dedicated to trade, and the upper one to the religious cult of Hercules.

 The sanctuary had a rectangular plan (188 x 144 metres), with five floor levels in its deepest northern section which gradually decrease in the NW-SE direction to two floors in the shallowest part against the limestone bank.
 The base of the platform made up of backfill determined at least in part the survival of parts of the complex, especially the via tecta and the numerous adjacent rooms.
 Of the via tecta and adjacent rooms just over 50% remains, as those in the northwest parts have been destroyed.

 The via tecta is on the 3rd level from the bottom and crosses the structure diagonally from NE to SW, and the large rooms along its route that overlook the north ridge gradually increase in area.

 On the 4th level is the upper forecourt with the temenos, or sacred space on which the temple stood.
-The temenos was surrounded on three sides by overlapping two-storey porticoes crowded with statues and honorary sculptures of Roman and local benefactors with inscriptions, many of which were found during the excavations at the end of the 19th century (including the famous statue of the General of Tivoli (in the Museum of Palazzo Massimo in Rome) and the inscription of the "Quattuorvirs" who had taken care of the roof of the "via tecta").
+The temenos was surrounded on three sides by overlapping two-storey porticoes crowded with statues and honorary sculptures of Roman and local benefactors with inscriptions, many of which were found during the excavations at the end of the 19th century (including the famous statue of the General of Tivoli, Lucius Gellius possibly (in the Museum of Palazzo Massimo in Rome) and the inscription of the "Quattuorvirs" who had taken care of the roof of the "via tecta").
 About half of the east section of the lower portico is preserved, the one on the long side behind the podium of the temple, and about half of the north side shows a series of arches framed by Doric semi-columns in opus incertum, with travertine capitals and a barrel vault.
 On the south side are traces of the upper floor, with similar but double-sized arches, with an internal colonnade (so-called duplex portico).